 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Pine River is worth considering.

-Being a small town, Pine River does not have a public transit system used by locals to get to and from work.
+Pine River is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Pine River ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 3.45% of people over 25 have a college degree.